apertium/apertium-on-github/README.md

 - Kernel.org's [Git for SVN users cheatsheet](https://git.wiki.kernel.org/images-git/7/78/Git-svn-cheatsheet.pdf).
 - Meta repository commands
   - To checkout a meta repository, use `git clone --recursive -j8 [url]`.
   - To pull (update) a meta repository, use `git pull --recurse-submodules`.
-Never use `git submodule update`, you will get conflicts.
+Never use `git submodule update`, you will get conflicts with the sync script's pushes.
+  - To push changes to submodules within a meta repository, use `git submodule foreach git push`.
+- Use Git [alias](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) for any oft used commands.